 A lightweight helmet will certainly facilitate faster movement and will not constrain the rider’s range of movement

-It should however be noted that mountain bike helmets will definitely be relatively heavier than half-shell helmets for obvious reasons.
+It should however be noted that bike helmets will definitely be relatively heavier than half-shell helmets for obvious reasons.
 One cannot completely sacrifice safety for a light helmet; just a little more weight will not hurt.

 The head is the most vulnerable, yet sensitive part of the body for a rider.
-In making a choice for the best mountain bike helmet, protection should be a critical factor to consider.
+In making a choice for the best full face mtb bike helmet, protection should be a critical factor to consider.
 One should make sure the helmet meets the certification standards set.
 It ought to have passed the scientific crash tests done by the certifying agencies.
 Before buying, the rider should check for certification stickers from relevant authorities.
 This will guarantee the rider maximum protection before engaging in that jagged ride.

 It should have a visor which is essential in shielding the rider from the sun, rain, or mud.
 The visor also protects the eyes from protruding branches or airborne rubbish.